 Appendix –Mean Absolute Percent Error (MAPE) in details

 1. Mean Absolute Percent Error

 As harmonic pattern detection and statistical geometric pattern detection share a lot of common knowledge, we use some established concepts from statistics, econometrics and other financial theory for our harmonic pattern software.
-Firstly we introduce the concept of pattern matching error.
-The pattern matching error is the error between the detected pattern (by Harmonic Pattern Plus) and the ideal pattern in the text book.
-The pattern matching error represents how closely the detected patterns are matching to the reference pattern in the text book.
-Some traders might doubt why we don’t introduce the reverse concept of pattern accuracy (pattern accuracy = 1 – pattern matching error) instead of pattern matching error.
+Firstly, we introduce the concept of pattern matching error.
+The pattern matching error is the error between the detected pattern (by Harmonic Pattern Plus) and the ideal pattern in the textbook.
+The pattern matching error represents how closely the detected patterns are matching to the reference pattern in the textbook.
+Some traders might doubt why we do not introduce the reverse concept of pattern accuracy (pattern accuracy = 1 – pattern matching error) instead of pattern matching error.
 Simply speaking, it is because it is the industrial standard to report the error than accuracy in many financial and statistical organizations.
-But the difference between pattern matching error and accuracy is none.
-You need to get used to convert pattern matching error to pattern matching accuracy for your financial trading.
+However, the difference between pattern matching error and accuracy is none.
+You need to get used to convert pattern-matching error to pattern matching accuracy for your financial trading.

 There are many error metrics or loss function can be used for pattern matching error for harmonic patterns including MSE (Mean Squared Error), RMSE (Root Mean Squared Error), MDE (Mean Absolute Error), MAPE (Mean Absolute Percent Error).
 We list some of common error functions for your better understanding: